Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Conclusion

 \section{Conclusion}

-We have analyzed the possible dips at $\ell \approx 2, 20$ and $\ell \approx 60$ in the {\it Planck} CMB power spectrum in the context of a model for the resonant creation of oscillations on a massive fermionic superstring during inflation.
-The best fit to the CMB power spectrum implies optimum features with an amplitude of $A \approx 1.7 \pm 1.5$, located at wave numbers of $k_* = 0.00048 \pm 0.00025, 0.00149 \pm 0.00045, and 0.00463 \pm 0.00035~h$\,Mpc$^{-1}$ .
-For string-theory motivated axion monodromy inflation potentials consistent with the {\it Planck} tensor-to-scalar ratio, this feature would correspond to the resonant creation of superstring states with 41, 42 or 43 oscillations, respectively with a degeneracy of $N \approx 1340$ and with $m \sim 540-750 ~m_{pl}$ and with a Yukawa coupling constant $\lambda$ between the fermion species and the inflaton field of $\lambda \approx 0.06 \pm 0.05)$
+We have analyzed dips in the {\it Planck} \cite{PlanckXX} CMB power spectrum at $\ell \approx 2, 20$ and $\ell \approx 60$ as possible evidence for successive excitations of a superstring resonantly coupled with the inflaton during inflation.
+In a simple $\chi^2$ analysis the best fit to these features implies dips in the primordial power spectrum with an amplitude of $A \approx 1.7 \pm 1.5$ corresponding to $\sim 40$ oscillations on the string.
+An MCMC analysis, however, prefers a fit with significant changes in the amplitude from one resonance to the next.
+In a simplified string model this is suggestive of what could be expected for the first few oscillation states on a superstring.
+Although of marginal statistical significance, we suggested that these results are consistent with a simplified model for the resonant creation of successive excitations on a toroidal compactified superstring during inflation.
+For string-theory motivated axion monodromy inflation potentials consistent with the {\it Planck} tensor-to-scalar ratio, these features would correspond to the resonant creation of successive superstring momentum (or winding) states or oscillations with a large trans-Plankian mass.

-Obviously there is a need for more precise determinations of the CMB power spectrum for multipoles, particularly in the range of $\ell = 2-100$, although this may ultimately be limited by the cosmic variance.
-Nevertheless, in spite of these caveats, we conclude that if the present analysis is correct, this may be the first hints at observational evidence of a superstring present at the Planck scale.
+Obviously this simple phenomenological analysis should be done in the context of a more realistic string theory.
+Also, there is a need for more precise determinations of deviations of the CMB power spectrum particularly in the range of $\ell = 2-100$, although this may ultimately be limited by the cosmic variance.
+Nevertheless, in spite of these caveats, we conclude that if the present analysis is correct, this may be the first hints at observational evidence of successive excitations of a superstring present at the Planck scale.

 Indeed, one expects a plethora of superstring excitations to be present when the universe exited from the M-theory landscape.
-Perhaps, the presently observed CMB power spectrum contains the first suggestion that one of those many ambient superstrings may have coupled to the inflaton field leaving behind a relic signature of its existence in the CMB primordial power spectrum.
+Perhaps, the presently observed CMB power spectrum contains the first suggestion that one of those many ambient superstrings may have coupled to the inflaton field during the $\sim$9 $e$-folds of inflation visible on the horizon, thereby leaving behind a relic signature of its existence.

-\acknowledgements Work at the University of Notre Dame is supported by the U.S. Department of Energy under Nuclear Theory Grant DE-FG02-95-ER40934.
-Work at NAOJ was supported in part by Grants-in-Aid for Scientific Research of JSPS (26105517, 24340060).
-Work at Nagoya University supported by JSPS research grant number 24340048.